YadneshBandekar/Simulated-SQL-Assessments/README.md

   4. Learning-Oriented: Detailed comments and explanations for each query to help readers understand the logic.

 ### 🧠 Solutions ###
 Step-by-step SQL solutions, optimized for clarity and efficiency.
-Each solution includes an explanation of the approach taken and the SQL features applied.
+Each solution includes an explanation of the approach taken.

 ### 🧰 Getting Started ###

 Prerequisites
-  1. A relational database of your choice (I typically use SQL Server or PostgreSQL).
+  1. A relational database of your choice (I typically use Docker containers for SQL Server or PostgreSQL).
-  2. SQL client or IDE (e.g., pgAdmin, DBeaver, or Azure Data Studio).
+  2. SQL client or IDE of your choice (I'm currently using Azure Data Studio).

 ### 🛠️ How to Use ###